vsqdeveloper/serritor/README.md

 The `Crawler` abstract class provides a skeletal implementation of a crawler to minimize the effort to create your own.
 The extending class should implement the logic of the crawler.

-Below you can find a simple example that is enough to get you started:
+Below you can find a simple example that is enough to get you started:-
 ```java
 public class MyCrawler extends Crawler {